 Junior, Chemical and Molecular Engineering

+I am a Chemical and Molecular Engineering major planning to graduate in May 2019.
 I have conducted research for two semesters, not including WSE 187.

 How did you choose what research project to work on?
 How did you get involved with this research ?